 The film chronicles Parks’ childhood, her activism before and during the historic Montgomery Bus Boycott, her work for Congressman John Conyers in Detroit, and her involvement in causes such as voting rights, anti-apartheid, reparations, fair housing, women’s rights, and the fight against police violence.

-Thanks to support from the Soledad O’Brien Productions and The Ford Foundation, teachers and teacher educators can access licenses to share the film with their students from January 1 to March 31, 2023.
+Thanks to support from the Soledad O’Brien Productions and The Ford Foundation, teachers and teacher educators were able to access licenses to share the film with their students from January 1 to March 31, 2023.

 More About the Film and Related Resources